Scroll to content

 Creative Homework: Creative homework will not be compulsory, however it is highly encouraged.
 I will send out suggestions for homework each term but children can create whatever they please, so long as it relates to one of our topics.
 This will be celebrated at the end of each term.

-Times Tables: these will be tested weekly.
+Times Tables: these will be tested every Friday.
 Children can use https://www.timestables.co.uk to practise their speed of recall of times tables facts up to 12x12.
 This will support their learning in preparation for the National Multiplication Tables Check where they will need to score 25/25.
-Children have been given personal log in details to timestables.co.uk to practise at home.
+Children will be given personal log in details to timestables.co.uk to practise at home.

 Children will also be given a booklet to record their practise of tables at home.
-They will need to practise at least 4x per week to receive a treat.
+They will need to practise at least 4x per week to receive a treat and any extra practises will result in an extra reward.
 These will be collected in every Friday along with their reading records.

 If you have/would like to share any information or expertise on any of the above, please feel free to let Miss Murphy know!